Public versus Less-Public News Engagement on Facebook: Patterns Across Bias and Reliability: Introduction

 \section{Introduction}

-Social media has become a dominant medium for news consumption and sharing, with Facebook being the most popular and widely used platform for these purposes \cite{reutersReport2023,pewResearchReport2021}.
-For example, according to a 2021 Pew Research Center survey~\cite{pewResearchReport2021}, 66\% of all Americans regularly use Facebook, and almost half of them (31\% of the US population) regularly get their news via the platform.
-Other popular platforms that users regularly use for news consumption include YouTube (22\% of the US population), Twitter (13\%), and Instagram (11\%).
-This significant reach highlights the potential impact that news consumption and sharing on Facebook (and social media in general) can have on the opinions and thoughts of both individuals and the society~\cite{deteminanatsofnewssharing}.
+Social media has emerged as an increasingly important news source, with Facebook maintaining a prominent position among social platforms~ \cite{reutersReport2023,pewResearchReport2021}.
+For example, according to a 2024 Pew Research Center report~\cite{pewResearchReport2021}, 33\% of U.S. adults regularly get news on Facebook, similar to YouTube (32\%), and notably ahead of Instagram (20\%) and Twitter (12\%).
+This extensive reach highlights the potential impact of news sharing on Facebook in shaping both individual opinions and broader societal discourse~\cite{deteminanatsofnewssharing}.

 Unfortunately, not all news are reliable.
 With an increasing amount of misinformation being circulated on Facebook, it is crucial to understand how users engage with news of varying reliability~\cite{fake-news-on-facebook}.
-Improved insights and understanding into these dynamics are expected to benefit media researchers, journalists, content moderators, and policymakers, which choices based on these insights, in turn, are expected to influence public opinion and the behavior of regular users~\cite{waisbord2018institutional,jones2017social}.
+Understanding of these dynamics are expected to benefit media researchers, journalists, content moderators, and policymakers, whose choices based on these insights, in turn, are expected to influence public opinion and the behavior of regular users~\cite{waisbord2018institutional,jones2017social}.

-Previous research has extensively examined public user engagement dynamics with different news content and the factors affecting this engagement ~\cite{edelson2021understanding,aldous2019view,brena2019news,Marwick2017,vitak2011s,mohammadinodooshan2023effects}.
+Previous research has extensively examined public user engagement dynamics with different news content and the factors affecting this engagement ~\cite{edelson2021understanding,aldous2019view,brena2019news,Marwick2017,vitak2011s}.
 However, with a growing privacy inclination of Facebook users and a rise in user engagement in private spaces of Facebook~\cite{facebookusersmoreprivate,lottridge2018let}, it is becoming increasingly important to understand these dynamics also with regards to private sharing.
-Yet, the current literature predominantly focuses on public posts, leaving gaps in our understanding of engagement differences between these realms.
-Most importantly, prior research has not studied the variations in public vs. non-public interaction with regards to (1) reliable and unreliable news content, (2) news with different political biases, or (3) the depth of the interactions associated with each of these types of posts and content types.
-These are the primary gaps addressed in this paper.
+Yet, the current literature is centered around more public posts, leaving gaps in our understanding of engagement differences between these realms.
+Most importantly, prior research has not studied the dynamics of public vs. private interaction.